X-lab-3D/swifttcr/README.md

 - **D** = The Alpha and Beta chains of TCR combined

 ### Structure of output folder
-The output is a folder, named using the specified output prefix, created within the designated output directory.
-This folder contains the following files and subfolders:
+The output is generated as a folder within the specified output directory, named according to the chosen output prefix.
+This folder contains the files and subdirectories listed below.
+For this example, the input files used were `pmhc.pdb` and `tcr.pdb`.
 ```
 output
     └── example_output_folder